|Event Start Date:|

 In this panel discussion, we will explore the growing business case for investing into sports for women and girls: how businesses, sports associations and the public sector can collaborate to commercialize on the increasing opportunities.

-Tentative panelists and speakers:
+Panelists and speakers:

 – Kim Kan (Director of Women’s Rugby for the Hong Kong Rugby Union, and Director, Global Real Estate & Construction, KPMG China)